Donald Trump’s Hair Color At Cincinnati Rally Looks Like He ‘Dyed It With Mustard,’ Conservative Pundit Says

 — Colby Hall (@colbyhall) August 1, 2019

-Trump apparently applied the new coloring on the Air Force One flight from Washington D.C. to Ohio, because prior to departing, Trump’s hair appeared a much less striking, light blonde, or even white.
+Trump apparently applied the new coloring on the Air Force One flight from Washington, D.C., to Ohio, because prior to departing, Trump’s hair appeared a much less striking, light blond, or even white.
 Trump’s appearance shortly before departing the White House grounds, on the Marine One presidential helicopter, may be seen in the photo at the top of this page.

 New dye job. pic.twitter.com/ZlEtHQNCA5